 Policy 6-7.3 Update the City's development standards to be in conformance with title 14, CCR, division 1.5, chapter 7, subchapter 2, articles 1-5 (commencing with section 1270) (SRA Fire Safe Regulations) and title 14, CCR, division 1.5, chapter 7, subchapter 3, article 3 (commencing with section 1299.01) (Fire Hazard Reduction Around Buildings and Structures Regulations).

-Policy 6-7.4 Continue to work with the Fire Department to establish an aggressive fire inspection and code enforcement program with a focus on retrofitting existing and limiting new developments in VHFHSZs.
+Policy 6-7.4 Continue to work with the Fire Department to establish an aggressive fire inspection and code enforcement program with a focus on low-cost retrofitting for existing developments and limiting new developments in VHFHSZs.

 Policy 6-7.5 Identify and/or map existing development that does not conform to current state and/or locally adopted fire safety standards for access, water supply and fire flow, signing, and vegetation clearance in SRAs or VHFHSZs.